Cross Country Course

-The new entrance for the Cross-Country course is located at 3100 Skyline Drive Wilmington, DE.
+The entrance for the cross-country course is located at 3100 Skyline Drive Wilmington, DE.
 See the signs for Cross-Country entrance through the double gate in the white board fence.
 Staff members will be on-site to assist you.

-- Liability waivers must be signed, and payment placed made before you take your horse off the trailer.
+- Liability waivers must be signed and payment made before unloading your horse from the trailer.
 Any violations will result in ejection from the course.

 - Coggins accession number will be required on the waiver.

 - All riders must wear an ASTM/SEI helmet, protective vest, and boots.